bpucker/teaching/BDALS/README.md

 # Summer School 'Big Data Analytics in Life Sciences'

+This Summer School is organized by the Plant Biotechnology and Bioinformatics group at TU Braunschweig.
+Please visit the [BDALS website](https://www.tu-braunschweig.de/en/ifp/pbb/teaching/bdals) for additional details.
 This repository provides links to various resources required for the exercises of the summer school and harbors the slides of background presentations.

 ## Overview
 - Day1: Introduciton